The Sponge Who Could Fly: Marketing

 To promote the episode, Nickelodeon launched an on-air campaign called "SpongeBob's Lost Episode", which culminated with the premiere of "The Sponge Who Could Fly".
 Nickelodeon also partnered with Burger King to release a line of toys as a marketing tie-in to the event.
 The toy line consisted of eight figures, including SpongeBob Silly Squirter, Swing Time Patrick, Jellyfish Fields, Plankton Bubble Up, Squirt N' Whistle Squidward, Plush Shakin' SpongeBob, Karate Chop Sandy and Gravity Defying Gary.
 The promotion ran for five weeks, during which time one of the popular items on the "Big Kids" menu, Chicken Tender, came "in fun star and lightning bolt shapes."
 Craig Braasch, vice president of global advertising and promotions for the Burger King Corporation, said "These eight new, fun, seaworthy toys inside our Big Kids Meals provide hours of aquatic entertainment for our young customers."

 Each of the toys released included a "clue card" containing a SpongeBob SquarePants character riddle.
 By visiting Nickelodeon's website, the viewers could answer the riddle in order to win digital SpongeBob trading cards.
-They could also enter sweepstakes to win an at-home SpongeBob SquarePants party for 25 people were "The Sponge Who Could Fly" was viewed on the winner's new large-screen television.
+They could also enter sweepstakes to win an at-home SpongeBob SquarePants party for 25 people where "The Sponge Who Could Fly" was viewed on the winner's new large-screen television.
 Pam Kaufman, senior vice president of marketing for Nickelodeon, said "We are proud of the relationship we have built with Burger King Corporation and excited that SpongeBob is returning for his second Burger King promotion.
 The promotion is sure to bring the young Burger King customers all the fun they have come to expect from Nickelodeon and SpongeBob SquarePants."

 Reception

-Upon its release, "The Sponge Who Could Fly" was viewed by over 7.6 million people.
+Upon its release, "The Sponge Who Could Fly" was viewed by over seven million people.
 However, the episode received mixed reviews from critics.
 David Kronke of the Los Angeles Daily News criticized the special as being a standard episode that has been padded out to an extra length, with the live action Patchy the Pirate segments being "not terribly funny" and "what should be lost."
 In his review for DVD Verdict, Bryan Pope criticized "The Sponge Who Could Fly" as "The one misstep" in an otherwise strong third season, as he felt it "veers too far away from Bikini Bottom and into unfunny live action territory."
 Tom Maurstad of The Dallas Morning News said "The Sponge Who Could Fly" was "not a very good episode," describing it as "another SpongeBob-and-his-love-of-jellyfish story" that does "not [have] enough laughs" and having "too much drippy sentimentality."

 Dana Orlando of the Philadelphia Daily News expressed the opinion that both the cartoon and the live action segments of the episode were funny, and described "The Sponge Who Could Fly" as one of the best episodes to date.
 In 2003, the episode received a Hors Concours Honor for Recently Telecast Programs at the Banff Rockie Awards.